Avnei Eitan: Geography

 The nearby stream, Nahal El Al (Hebrew) or Wadi Dafila (Arabic) is a popular hiking destination and contains the Black Waterfall, named for its black basalt rock and located closest to Avnei Eitan, and the White Waterfall, named for its white limestone rock.

 Details

 Avnei Eitan is an Orthodox Jewish agricultural community in Gush Hispin, a bloc of religious communities in the southern Golan Heights.
 The moshav receives municipal services from the Golan Regional Council.

 About 130 families live in Avnei Eitan, including families evicted from Gush Katif, mainly from Netzer Hazani and Kfar Darom.

 The community has hosted the Mechinat Avnei Eitan pre-military yeshiva, also known as the "Leadership Yeshiva Academy," attended mainly by English-speaking overseas students.
 Many graduates of the school serve in elite units in the Israel Defense Forces.

+Transportation

+The Golan Regional Council operates twenty buses per day from Avnei Eitan to the Israeli city of Tiberias.
+The bus line begins at Natur, and also stops at Ramat Magshimim, Haspin, Nov, Eliad, Afik, Neot Golan, and Bnei Yehuda.
+The bus ride to Tiberias takes approximately 40 minutes.
+Egged also operates eight buses per day from Avnei Eitan to Beit She'an (and ultimately all the way to Jerusalem).
+Avnei Eitan is also located close to Highway 98, the primary road through the Golan Heights.